Sedation Dentist – Hillsboro, OR

 Nitrous Oxide Sedation

 Nitrous oxide is a fast-acting form of sedation that we administer when you arrive at our office.
-We’ll guide you back to a treatment chair and place a small mask over your nose that will allow you to breathe-in a colorless, odorless gas.
-Within about three minutes, you’ll feel the full effects of the nitrous oxide, which many patients describe as “tingling” and “euphoric”.
-After your treatment is complete, we’ll remove the mask and the effects will quickly wear-off, allowing you to carry on with your day as you normally would.
+First, a friendly member of our team will take you to your treatment room and help you settle comfortably into the chair.
+Then, they will place a small mask over your nose that will allow you to breathe in a colorless, odorless gas.
+Within about three minutes, you’ll feel the full effects of the nitrous oxide, which many patients describe as “tingling” and “euphoric.”

 Sedation Dentistry FAQs